abbreviatedman/dangerroom/README.md

 5. Train your skills in the danger room.

 Please note that some terminal/font combinations display the X symbol at half
 height or cut off on the right.
 Consider trying different fonts for full dangerroom satisfaction.
+(Looks great in DejaVus Sans Mono, at least in my Konsole terminal.)

 Enjoy!
 -Colin Jaffe